John Kennedy Toole: Early life

 Although an excellent student, Toole curtailed his stage work when he entered high school (Alcée Fortier High), to concentrate on his academic work.
 He wrote for the school newspaper Silver and Blue, worked on the yearbook The Tarpon, and won several essay contests on subjects such as the Louisiana Purchase and the American Merchant Marine.
 He took up debating, a skill his father had used to win the state debate championship when he was in high school.
 Toole spoke at gatherings of civic organizations such as Kiwanis and Rotary Clubs.
 Toole's father bought him an Oldsmobile, in which Toole was delivering newspapers at the age of 13, even though the legal driving age was 15.
 In high school, Toole spent a lot of time at the home of classmate Larry McGee, and dated McGee's sister, Jane.
 Jane later said that Toole never wanted to go home and would purposely spend almost all of his free time at the McGees'.
 With the McGees, Toole would engage in mischievous pranks and go on double dates with Larry and his girlfriend, Buzz.
-The couples often spent their free time at the local pool, or cruising around in Toole's car.
+The couples spent their free time at the local pool or cruising in Toole's car.

-As a teenager in 1954, Toole made his first trip out of Louisiana to Philadelphia, New York City, and Washington, D.C. on a field trip.
-He especially enjoyed New York and filled a cherished scrapbook with pictures from his visit (which included trips on the New York City Subway System, an excursion on a boat in the New York Harbor, visits to the Statue of Liberty, Chinatown, Times Square) and with the program from a performance of The Rockettes he had seen.
+As a teenager in 1954, Toole made his first trip out of Louisiana to Philadelphia, New York City, and Washington, D.C., on a field trip.
+He especially enjoyed New York and filled a cherished scrapbook with pictures from his visit (which included trips on the New York City Subway system, an excursion on a boat in the New York Harbor, visits to the Statue of Liberty, Chinatown, Times Square) and with the program from a performance of The Rockettes he had seen.

 Toole became the editor of the news section of the school newspaper, and maintained high marks throughout high school.
 He received many accolades, including winning a National Merit Scholarship, selection to the National Honor Society, and being named the Most Intelligent Senior Boy by the student body.
 He was one of two New Orleanians voted outstanding citizen at the Pelican (now Louisiana) Boys State convention and he was invited back to serve the following year as a counsellor.
 He also took part in the Newman Club, a Catholic organization for teenagers, where he won an award for outstanding student in the group.
 He received a full scholarship to Tulane University at age 17.